 Sisters.
-Heidi teaches 2nd grade.
-Emily formerly taught 2nd grade and currently stays home with her 2 year old daughter.
+Heidi & Emily are both former 2nd grade teachers and current preschool teachers with a combined 17 years experience.
 We are passionate about making education fun for little ones and teachers alike.
 We share ideas, tutorials and free downloads here.
-In our shop you'll find printable games for the classroom and home as well as classroom resources like homework, lessons and workbooks.
+In our shop you'll find classroom resources like homework, lessons, and workbooks.
 Read more about us here.

 This week we're featuring some St. Patrick's day science experiments.

 First up is the Milk Magic experiment featured on the lovely Kiasa's blog.

 Pour the milk into the pie plate just enough to completely cover the bottom.
 Let it settle for a minute.
 Put a drop (or two) of each color of food coloring into the milk, near the center (but not on top of each other).
 Dip the end of your q-tip into the liquid dish soap and put that right into the center of the milk.
 Hold it there and watch the magic.
 Younger kids will want to stir it, but encourage them to just hold the q-tip in one place.
 Or pick up the q-tip and place it in another part of the plate to see what happens.

 The fat and protein molecules in the milk are very sensitive to change.
 When you add the soap to the milk the molecules go crazy and move around.
 By adding the food coloring we can actually see how these fats and proteins act when combined with soap.

 What happens if you try it in water or low-fat milk?

 Kiasa, thank you for sharing this experiment with us!